codelion/optillm/optillm/plugins/spl/README.md

 spl&memory-gpt-4o
 ```

-### Inference-Only Mode
+### Learning Mode

-To use the learned strategies without modifying them (for testing or production use), add the `spl_inference_only` parameter to the request config:
+By default, the plugin runs in inference-only mode, which uses existing strategies without creating or modifying them.
+To enable learning mode, which allows the plugin to create and refine strategies based on usage, add the `spl_learning` parameter to the request config:

 ```python
 client.chat.completions.create(